NOAA-GSL/pygraf/README.md

                                                 ^
     SyntaxError: invalid syntax
 ```
-  You don't have the conda environment loaded, and the system default Python 2 is trying to run Python 3 code.
+    You probably don't have the conda environment loaded, and the system default
-  You may also see an error like this when you've loaded the module, but haven't activated the pygraf environment:
+    Python 2 is trying to run Python 3 code.
+You may also see an error like
+    this when you've loaded the module, but haven't activated the pygraf
+    environment:

 ```
     Traceback (most recent call last):